how to run a dispensary successfully

 Given the quasi-legal state of the cannabis industry in terms of state and federal regulation, it is to be expected that not everything functions as ideally as it could.

-Different state-level regulations and lack of federal funding from large financial institutions mean a lot of the recreational market, so many of us enjoy can feel at times like it’s all held together by duct tape and pure determination.
+State-level regulations and the lack of federal funding from large financial institutions mean that much of the recreational market we enjoy can feel, at times, like it’s held together by duct tape and pure determination.

 420 financial services meme

-One only has to look at the insane logistics of plant tracking, reliable testing, product delivery, and continual adaptation to new legislation (and taxes) as proof point that despite all the odds, dispensaries are putting in a lot of hard work and brain power to bring the plant to the masses and for that, I for one am eternally grateful.
+One only has to look at the complex logistics of plant tracking, reliable testing, product delivery, and continual adaptation to new legislation (and taxes) as proof that, despite the odds, dispensaries are putting in a lot of hard work and brainpower to bring the plant to the masses.
+For that, I, for one, am eternally grateful.

-That said, just like with any burgeoning industry, there are a few things that dispensaries would do well to spend some time trying to improve upon to not only become more competitive today but to position themselves for hyper-growth better when things change federally.
+That said, as with any burgeoning industry, there are a few areas where dispensaries would do well to invest time to not only become more competitive today but also better position themselves for hyper-growth as federal policies change.

-Before any dispensary owner’s egos get bruised, and before them fingers start tapping out a prematurely emotional response, just read this: I am not claiming to be a Shark Tank master businessman, nor does this list guarantee success.
+Before any dispensary owner’s ego gets bruised, and before their fingers start tapping out a prematurely emotional response, just read this: I am not claiming to be a Shark Tank master businessman, nor does this list guarantee success.
 I’m simply sharing a collection of much-chewed thoughts derived from my role as a passionate consumer of legal cannabis products.

-So don’t take anything wrong; the whole goal behind this post is to share thoughts from a consumer and professional marketer’s perspective and nothing more.
-Take it or leave it; I’m just trying to help here because I see many hearts in the right place but are struggling.
+So don’t take anything negative; the whole goal of this post is to share thoughts from a consumer and a professional marketer’s perspective, nothing more.
+Take it or leave it; I’m just trying to help here because I see many hearts in the right place, but they are struggling.

 Looking At Your Business With a Fresh Perspective

-Hopefully, as more states legalize over time, we can have a little state-to-state free-market competition to see who can create the smoothest retail process (for businesses AND customers) and, thus, collect as many tax dollars as possible.
+Hopefully, as more states legalize over time, we can see some state-to-state free-market competition to see who can create the smoothest retail process (for businesses AND customers) and, thus, collect as many tax dollars as possible.

 ^In case this is your first time on this blog, the above paragraph should indeed be read with a little bit of facetiousness.

 But as the wise sage Boomhauer said: “dang ol’ danged if you do, danged if you don’t dang ol.”
-The rules is what they is, so, given this fact, what can we do within these confines?
+The rules are what they are, so, given this fact, what can we do within these confines?

 We make it as foolproof as possible.
 We look to streamline every step of the process from when someone walks in the door to when they walk out.

-This includes carefully considering how your business goes about implementing state-specific identification processes, that signage is clear and obvious, and that the flow of people through your establishment encourages engagement with your merchandising and prevents blockages or crowding.
+This includes carefully considering how your business implements state-specific identification processes, ensuring signage is clear, and that the flow of people through your establishment encourages engagement with your merchandising and prevents blockages or crowding.

 In essence, it may be helpful to put on your civil engineering hat to survey your establishment with the fresh eyes of someone who isn’t already intimately familiar with your store layout and product offering.